Aaraam Thampuran: Cast

+Family tree

 Soundtrack

 This film includes five songs written by Gireesh Puthenchery and one traditional song by Muthuswami Dikshitar.
 The songs are composed by Raveendran.
 The song were widely popular and topped the charts for months.
 The song Harimuraliravam was picturized by director Priyadarshan as Shaji Kailas was on paternity break.

 Reception

 Box office

 The film was released in December 1997, which was subjected to high expectations, as it was the first collaboration between Mohanlal and Shaji Kailas.
 Upon its release, The film redefined the career of Shaji Kailas as a successful director.
 The film was made on a budget of ₹2.5 crore, which was a high-budget film at the time.
 The film collected ₹4 lakhs (US$5,000) from first week, which was a record.
-In 1998, during the 250 days celebration of the film, Jayasurya was one among the ten fans who got the opportunity to garland Mohanlal as he went to the event as part of a mimicry show.
-It was also at the event that he received his first film offer from director Priyadarshan.
+Grossing over ₹7.5 crore, Aaraam Thampuran became the highest grossing Malayalam film ever surpassing Chandralekha.

 Critical response

 Padmanabha Venugopal of The Indian Express wrote, "The songs are ordinary, and the dialogue reminds us again of Devasuram as both scripts were authored by Ranjith.
 But it is an entertaining movie with brilliant acting from Lal, Manju and Narendra Prasad".